 The minimum budget for the direct costs of the research project is $1,600,000 per year, and the maximum budget is $3,200,000.
 Applicants must request a budget (value and duration) in line with the objectives of the project.
 Applicants may, in addition, request up to 25% of the value of the direct costs of research to cover indirect costs and include this in their total funding request.
 Funds requested for indirect costs must be used only to pay for eligible expenses, as outlined on the Research Support Fund website.
 The indirect costs component of each NFRF award is included in the award value; it is not in addition to it.

 To reflect the expertise required to deliver on the ambitious and interdisciplinary nature of the project, proposals must be submitted by teams.
 Teams must include an NPI and may include co-principal investigators (co-PIs), co-applicants and/or collaborators.
 Individuals who are not academic researchers are eligible for all roles except NPI.
-At the notice of intent to apply (NOI) stage, a minimum of five confirmed members (excluding collaborators) is required.
+At the NOI stage, a minimum of five confirmed members (excluding collaborators) is required.
 Additional members can be added at each stage of the competition process and throughout the term of the grant.
-All core members of the team are expected to be confirmed when the letter of intent to apply (LOI) is submitted.
+All core members of the team are expected to be confirmed when the LOI is submitted.

 To ensure that teams awarded a Transformation grant have sufficient time to dedicate to the project, award holders may serve as an NPI or co-PI on only one Transformation grant.
 It is, therefore, recommended that individuals limit their participation as an NPI or co-PI to a single application.
 If an individual is listed as an NPI or co-PI on more than one application, they will be required to remove themselves from all but one at the full application stage.
 After the removal of the individual as NPI or co-PI, the application could potentially be removed from competition if the team’s minimal eligibility requirements are no longer met.
 These restrictions do not apply to co-applicant and collaborator roles.
 An individual’s status as an applicant or grantee of other NFRF competitions (Exploration, International or special calls) does not affect their eligibility for the Transformation stream.